LouisKottmann/emacs-baboon/README.md

 Finally, fetch this repo into `~/.emacs.d/personal/`

-The external libraries it depends on are linked as git submodules, so do a quick `git submodule update` and you're set.
+The external libraries it depends on are linked as git submodules, so do a quick

+    git submodule init
+    git submodule update

+and you're set.

 ## Usage